San Francisco Bay University

-Northwestern Polytechnic University (NPU), now known as San Francisco Bay University, is a private, non profit university in Fremont, California.
+San Francisco Bay University, formerly Northwestern Polytechnic University, is a private university in Fremont, California.
 Founded in 1984, the university awards bachelor's and master's degrees in computer science, engineering, technology and management programs.

-NPU was founded by Dr. Ramsey Carter and Dr. Barbara Brown in 1984.
-Dr. George Hsieh served as the University’s president from 1991 to 2015.
-As of 2022, the school was renamed as San Francisco Bay University.
+It was founded by Ramsey Carter and Barbara Brown in 1984.
+George Hsieh served as the university’s president from 1991 to 2015.

 History

-Northwestern Polytechnic University (NPU) was founded by Dr. Ramsey Carter and Dr. Barbara Brown on January 2, 1984 and incorporated as a California nonprofit, public-benefit institution.
+Northwestern Polytechnic University (NPU) was founded by Ramsey Carter and Barbara Brown on January 2, 1984 and incorporated as a California public-benefit nonprofit corporation.
 The School of Engineering began granting Bachelor of Science degrees in electrical engineering in November 1984, followed by the Master of Science in electrical engineering in 1985.

 In 1987, NPU opened the Computer Systems Engineering programs at both the bachelor's and master's levels.
 Two years later, on February 23, 1989 the university attained full institutional approval from the California Department of Education.

 In 1995, NPU established its School of Business.

-In 1991, Dr. George Hsieh began serving as NPU's president.
+In 1991, George Hsieh began serving as NPU's president.
+He retired in 2015.